AdobeDocs/experience-platform.en/help/dashboards/insights/account-profiles.md

 >[!NOTE]
 >
 >The [!UICONTROL Customers per Account Overview] chart includes three drill-through insights: [!UICONTROL Customers per Account Detail], [!UICONTROL Opportunities per Account Overview], and [!UICONTROL Opportunities per Account Detail].
-These drill-throughs offer more granular insights, breaking down customer and opportunity counts by specific categories and ranges, and are unaffected by any global date filters you may have set.
+These drill-throughs provide more granular insights, breaking down customer and opportunity counts by categories (such as direct and indirect customers) and ranges (like customer and opportunity count bands).
+These charts are unaffected by any global date filters you may have set.

 Questions answered by this insight: